xonotic/xonotic/README.md

 ## Developing

-To compile the latest version from git, [follow this guide](https://gitlab.com/xonotic/xonotic/wikis/Repository_Access).
+To compile the latest revision from git, [follow this guide](https://gitlab.com/xonotic/xonotic/wikis/Repository_Access).
 Learn more about the [directory structure here](https://gitlab.com/xonotic/xonotic/wikis/Git), or check out [our project page on GitLab](https://gitlab.com/groups/xonotic) to see development activity and code ([xonotic-data](https://gitlab.com/xonotic/xonotic-data.pk3dir) is where most development takes place).

 ## Community